JaydenAbril/PythonProject/readme.txt

   while the == True:
     print(" ")
     time.sleep(1.5)
-    print("How many countries are there in the world?") print(" ")
+    print("8.
+How many countries are there in the world?") print(" ")
     print("A. 205, B. 175, C. 143, D. 195 ")
     print(" ")